Source code is the human-readable set of instructions written in a programming language that tells a computer how to perform specific tasks.

 Why Is Source Code Important?

 The most important aspect of source code is that it provides the basic foundation for creating software.
 This feature of source code extends to other use cases as well.
 For example, source code allows for editing, customizing or developing the software further.
-These tasks would be impossible (or at least much harder) without the source code, even if you have the software running on your computer.
+Without access to the source code, modifying or extending software functionality becomes significantly more difficult, and in many cases, impractical.

 For all the reasons outlined above, a program’s source code makes it easier to develop similar software for other operating systems while also making it possible for multiple people (or even a large community) to co-develop software.